-7.1.9 Security Register Lock Bits (LB3, LB2, LB1) - Non-Volatile OTP Writable
+7.1.9 Security Register Lock Bits (LB3, LB2, LB1, LB0) - Non-Volatile OTP Writable

-The Security Register Lock Bits (LB3, LB2, LB1) are non-volatile One Time Program (OTP) bits in Status Register (S13, S12, S11) that provide the write protect control and status to the Security Registers.
+The Security Register Lock Bits (LB3, LB2, LB1,LB0) are non-volatile One Time Program (OTP) bits in Status Register (S13, S12, S11,S10) that provide the write protect control and status to the Security Registers.
 The default state of LB3-1 is 0, Security Registers are unlocked.
 LB3-1 can be set to 1 individually using the Write Status Register instruction.
-LB3-1 are One Time Programmable (OTP), once it's set to 1, the corresponding 256-Byte Security Register will become read-only permanently.
+LB3-0 are One Time Programmable (OTP), once it's set to 1, the corresponding 256-Byte Security Register will become read-only permanently.
+The default state of LB0 is 1, SFDP Register is locked.